evidhai/notes-techpechu-com/pages/Cloudformation.md

 		- to troubleshoot on failure = do_nothing
 		- delete : onfailure = delet e
 	- Changesets
+	  collapsed:: true
 		- Changesets will say what will be changed on updating the template
-		- It can't say will the update will be succeed or not -
+		- It can't say will the update will be succeed or not
+	- Deletion policy
+		- Policy to say what happens to resources when the cloudformation template is deleted -
+	-
+	-
 - Stack policy
   collapsed:: true